 While the cluster is running in development mode with skaffold you can use those launch configuration to connect to the worker and server (yes, at the same time if you want that!), set breakpoints and inspect watches.

-folder in the containers.
-When you change a file in VSCode, skaffold will sync that file into the container and jurigged
+Hot reloading has been enabled through the python jurigged module and will monitor for any change on the /home/turbinia folder in the containers.
+When you change a file in VSCode, skaffold will sync that file into the container and jurigged will hot reload that file into the running process.

 NOTE: As python hot reloading of code into an already running process is tricky it may not work in all cases (see Caveats section here).
-If that happens let skaffold rebuild the container by touching the skaffold.yaml
+If that happens let skaffold rebuild the container by touching the skaffold.yamlfile.

 Keep in mind that hot-reloading:

-- will load a changed Python source code file as Python byte code in memory of a running process
+• will load a changed Python source code file as Python byte code in memory of a running process

-- will not re-execute any change code automatically
+• will not re-execute any change code automatically

-- means that you need to execute something to trigger the code path and code you changed
+• means that you need to execute something to trigger the code path and code you changed

-Let's test the whole setup by executing a request with a disk image located at test_data/artifact_disk.dd
+Let's test the whole setup by executing a request with a disk image located at test_data/artifact_disk.dd.

-Upload the disk to the shared /mnt/turbiniavolume
+Upload the disk to the shared /mnt/turbiniavolume folder using the evidence upload command.

 turbinia-client evidence upload -p test_data/artifact_disk.dd 12345